emmigalfo/Airline-Passenger-Satisfaction/README.md

 ## Business Problem

 Airline companies strive to provide excellent customer service.
 Understanding which factors to focus investments on can increase customer retention, enhance customer experience, increase revenue, reduce costs, and improve brand image.
-I'm asked to predict which factors are most important for passenger satisfaction and provide actionable insights for airlines to improve their overall customer experience.
+I'm asked to predict which factors are most important for passenger satisfaction and to provide actionable insights for airlines to improve their overall customer experience.

 ## Overview

 This classification project looks into which factors contribute most in predicting airline customer satisfaction.
 By using machine learning modeling to analyze customer data, I was able to predict which factors were most important for passenger satisfaction and provide actionable insights for airlines to improve their overall customer experience.
-My results showed that online boarding, personal vs business travel, inflight wifi service had the most impact on overall satisfaction.
+My results showed that online boarding, personal vs business travel, and inflight wifi service had the most impact on overall satisfaction.

 ## Data Understanding